Antiques: a very modern investment

 Antiques are idiosyncratic pieces and the market is highly fragmented across multiple dealers, auction houses and online platforms.
 It is difficult to make generalisations about how much the value of the overall market has increased or declined.
 There used to be an Antique Furniture Index compiled on behalf of the UK’s Antique Collectors’ Club, but it was discontinued in 2017 after 48 years.

 Nevertheless, the price of collectibles tends to map economic growth, and prices for many antiques have risen in recent years.
-In general, the market for items such as furniture tends to be more stable than for coins or pottery, which will tend to ebb and flow with the economic cycle.
+In general, the market for items such as furniture is often more stable than for coins or pottery, which will tend to ebb and flow with the economic cycle.

-The Covid-19 pandemic has also exerted an influence.
-People have taken more interest in their home environments, which has encouraged investment in antiques, particularly through the online market.
-Meanwhile, antiques have become fashionable again; the ‘old money’ aesthetic was a recent viral sensation, with the hashtag #oldmoneyaesthetic attracting 83 million views on TikTok.
-This is a reaction against the minimalist chic that preceded it and, as with all fads, may not endure, but in the meantime it is creating demand for certain types of antique.
+The Covid-19 pandemic also exerted an influence.
+People started taking more interest in their home environment, which has encouraged investment in antiques, particularly through the online market.
+Meanwhile, antiques have become fashionable again, as a reaction against the minimalist chic that preceded the Covid era.
+As with all fads, it may not last, but, in the meantime, there is considerable demand for certain types of objects.

 Independent market organisations

-In the UK, which represents around half of Europe’s antiques market, there are a number of independent bodies, including the British Antique Dealers Association.
-In Europe, the Confédération Internationale des Négociants en Œuvres d’Art has 30 member associations representing 20 countries and 5,000 of the world’s leading dealers.
-These work on a community basis – members must be recommended by other members, and reports are collected from others working in the field, which goes some way to ensuring that members are reputable and reliable.
+Independent bodies in the UK, which represents around half of Europe’s antiques market, include the British Antique Dealers Association; in Europe, the Confédération Internationale des Négociants en Œuvres d’Art has 30 member associations from 20 countries and 5,000 of the world’s leading dealers.
+These organisations work on a community basis – members must be recommended by other members, and reports are collected from others working in the field, which goes some way toward ensuring that members are reputable and reliable.

 Antiques do not provide investment income or dividends, and there is always a risk that they may be damaged or destroyed.